jjdmvisionapp/backend/README.md

 Backend for the project, contact Josh if you have any issues.

 Run `jjdmvision.py` to start the server.
-## Required Packages:
+# Required Packages:
 - email_validator
 - flask
 - flask-session
 - pytest
+- flask-socketio
+- eventlet

-You should be able to use the miniconda environment given to get all these.
+You should be able to use the Pipfile to get these all installed easily:

-You can do that by running `conda env create --file environment.yml` once you have miniconda installed.
-Periodically, run `conda env update --file environment.yml --prune` to get new packages if we get more (I'll lyk if that happens)
+1. Install pipenv using `pip install pipenv` (on Python 3.12.7, it's installed but does not work unless you re-install it for some reason)
+2. Then, in this directory, run `pipenv install`
+3. And finally, do `pipenv shell`